r52/quasar/README.md

 [Microsoft Visual C++ Redistributable for Visual Studio 2017](https://go.microsoft.com/fwlink/?LinkId=746572) may be needed on Windows.

-## Build Dependencies
+## Build

+### Windows

 [![Build status](https://ci.appveyor.com/api/projects/status/yd5l7u53ufo4mur1?svg=true)](https://ci.appveyor.com/project/r52/quasar)

+[Qt 5.8 or higher](http://www.qt.io/) and Visual Studio 2015 or higher is required (VS2017 requires Qt 5.9+).

+### Mac/Linux

-[Qt 5.9 or higher](http://www.qt.io/) and Visual Studio 2017 is required.
-Should be compile-able on Linux and Mac as well, untested.
+Quasar is written in cross-platform C++ and should be buildable on Linux and Mac as well with minimal changes.
+However, it is currently untested and unsupported.